Our Intensive Outpatient Program

 Intensive outpatient programs aim to provide a structured and validating environment for individuals diagnosed with substance use disorder.
 The program provides opportunities for participants to learn about their addiction and its impact on their lives and relationships.
 Participants also learn coping skills, such as identifying high-risk situations, avoiding relapse triggers and handling cravings for substances.

-These programs help people who want to continue working or attending school during recovery.
+These outpatient programs help people who want to continue working or attending school during recovery.
 They’re also helpful for those with a high risk of relapse.
 IOP therapy allows clients to get the assistance they need while still maintaining their everyday lives.
 Intensive outpatient treatment plans are tailored to meet the individual’s needs.
 Some common methods include individual therapy and group therapy.

 At Diamond House, we provide day programs for IOP clients to receive treatment without halting their other activities.
 You’ll visit our treatment center in Sacramento on weekdays to receive outpatient care and complete your treatment program.